dartmouth-cs98/dartmouth-cs98.github.io/slides/01_pitches/index_slides.md

 1. Write the characteristics that make the food special
 1. Pick a few things that differentiate your food choice
 1. Think of a story or way to talk about what makes this food so special.
-1. Write a very short elevator pitch
+1. Write a very short elevator pitch - 1 minute
 1. Practice it with a partner

 ???